Flagellin vs Radiation

 involved was Israel's Elena Feinstein.

-cancer, the report said, since it permits use of more powerful
+of cancer, the report said, since it permits use of more

-Administration, which Dr Gudkov said would happen within two
+Drug Administration, which Dr Gudkov said would happen

-years, it could have a strategic impact, particularly for
+within two years, it could have a strategic impact,

-in bacteria found in the intestine to protect cells from
+produced in bacteria found in the intestine to protect cells

-radiation.
-"The medication works by suppressing the 'suicide
+from radiation.
+"The medication works by suppressing the

-mechanism' of cells hit by radiation," the newspaper said,
+'suicide mechanism' of cells hit by radiation," the

-"while enabling them to recover from the radiation-induced
+newspaper said, "while enabling them to recover from the

-damages that prompted them to activate the suicide mechanism
+radiation-induced damages that prompted them to activate the

 The medication is a preventative drug administered by one or